 This is another fall technique/recipe I’ve been trying to make for the past few years.
-This is the first time I’ve made it correctly and I’m so proud of myself!
-I usually tried to make it without a recipe and it’s been one big flop.
+This is the first time I’ve made it correctly, and I’m so proud!
+I usually try to make it without a recipe, and it’s been one big flop.
 This year I found a recipe, followed it, and was successful.

-The key to making pumpkin puree is to use the sugar pumpkins which are the smaller pumpkins.
+The key to making pumpkin puree is to use smaller sugar pumpkins.
 They are usually not the ones you use to make jack-o’lanterns with.
-I got mine from a local dairy farm – Young’s Dairy last week so I could make pumpkin puree.
-The Imaginative One reminded me they were sitting outside and I needed to do something with them.
-So last night I took one of the two pumpkins I bought and made the puree.
+Last week, I got mine from a local dairy farm – Young’s Dairy- so I could make pumpkin puree.
+The Imaginative One reminded me they were sitting outside, and I needed to do something with them.
+So last night, I took one of the two pumpkins I bought and made the puree.

-This morning I used some of the puree in my pumpkin spice latte.
+This morning I used some of the purees in my pumpkin spice latte.
 Oh my goodness – DELICIOUSNESS!